-The Company leases corporate office and warehouse space from two entities that are owned by certain officers and directors of the Company.
-Total lease payments to these two affiliated entities were \$3.8 million, \$3.8 million and \$3.9 million for the years ended December 31, 2007, 2008 and 2009 with remaining long-term minimum lease payment obligations under these operating leases of \$10.5 million and \$6.6 million at December 31, 2008 and 2009, respectively.
+The Company leased corporate office and warehouse space from two entities that are owned by certain officers and directors of the Company.
+Total lease payments to these two affiliated entities were \$3.8 million, \$3.9 million and \$3.6 million for the years ended December 31, 2008, 2009 and 2010.
+On December 30, 2010, the Company purchased the corporate office and warehouse space from these two affiliated entities for approximately \$33.0 million.
+Approximately \$16.0 million was paid in cash and the remaining \$17.0 million (see related party payable on the consolidated balance sheet) was paid in January 2011.